PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pushing, retain the 77/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 residual cleanup characterization

+The four remaining direct mapping observations in the first layout pass-set are primary layout-Transpose cleanup, guarded Transpose/binary bridge cleanup, duplicate fan-out cleanup, and Dequantize→Mean→Quantize bridge cleanup.
+Their bounded integer schemas are already explicit, and none has a default or consumer.

+The contract fixes the outer and nested guards, exact owner expressions, policy and composite boundaries, and absence of loads.
+Composite results stay outside the migration.
+Its strict expected failure requires four stable `cleanup.layout_pass_set_1.*` records.

+Validation completed sequentially under core-only `uv`: the dedicated characterization and existing owner/schema contracts are `9 passed, 1 xfailed in 0.99s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only the four mapping destinations.
+Preserve both guards and every boundary, then update all multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.